in

 “It’s super rude if someone just sends you a thumbs up.
 So I also had a weird time adjusting because my workplace is the same.

-“I don’t know why but it seemed a little bit hostile to me, like an acknowledgement but kind of saying ‘I don’t really care/am not interested?”
+In agreement, a second user says: “I don’t know why but it seemed a little bit hostile to me, like an acknowledgment but kind of saying ‘I don’t really care/am not interested?”

 Person using emojis in text.

-One user says: “Passive aggressive?
+However, others think people are reading far too much into the emoji, with one Redditor responding: “Passive aggressive?
 Are you being serious or facetious?
-It’s a thumbs up.
+It’s a thumbs up.”

-Fox News host Emily Compagno says she doesn’t care what Gen Z think about her and the emojis she uses in a recent debate on the channel.
+Recently, Fox News host Emily Compagno weighed in on the matter and said she doesn’t care what Gen Z thinks about her and the emojis she uses in a recent debate on the channel.

-“We have to somehow change our behaviour and our silent communication because they’re a bunch of snowflakes?
-No, thanks,” she comments.
+She stated: “We have to somehow change our behavior and our silent communication because they’re a bunch of snowflakes?
+No, thanks.”

 Do you have a story for us?
 If so, email us at [email protected].
 All contact will be treated in confidence.